 Benefits of a Business Continuity Plan

 Almost every business is susceptible to catastrophes ranging in size from minor to severe.
-Business continuity plans are usually designed to assist companies in maintaining operations after major disasters like fire or explosion occur.
+Business continuity plans are usually designed to support and assist companies in maintaining operations after major disasters like fire or explosion occur.

 Alternatively, the company could implement BCPs by taking steps such as syncing the PC files of its clients offline.
-If anything happened to the corporate headquarters, its satellite headquarters would still be given valuable information.
+If anything happened to the corporate headquarters, its satellite headquarters would of course still be given valuable information.

 Businesses can face various disasters ranging from minor to devastating and BusinessContinuity Plans are important components of all businesses.
 BCPs are generally intended for companies that are threatened or disrupted.